livioribeiro/selva/docs/tutorial.md

 ## Structure of the application

-A selva application is structured like the following:
+A selva application can be structured like the following:

 ```
+# mininal
 project/
+├── application.py
+├── configuration/
+│   └── settings.yaml
+└── resources/

+# with modules
+project/
 ├── application/
 │   ├── __init__.py
-│   ├── controller.py
+│   ├── handler.py
 │   ├── repository.py
 │   └── service.py
 ├── configuration/